Tarsatir/tarsatir.github.io/_projects/2_project.md

 ---
 layout: page
-title: project 2
+title: Determine the Scales of Growth
-description: a project with a background image
+description: Using remote sensing to estimate the adequate scope of analysis.
-img: assets/img/3.jpg
+img: assets/img/14.png
 importance: 2
 category: work
 ---